rcdexta/react-trello/README.md

 * responsive and extensible
 * easily pluggable into existing application
-* supports pagination on scrolling individual lanes
+* supports pagination when scrolling individual lanes
 * drag-and-drop within and across lanes (compatible with touch devices)
-* event bus for triggering external events (e.g.: adding or removing cards using realtime backend integration)
+* event bus for triggering events externally (e.g.: adding or removing cards based on events emanating from backend)

 ## Getting Started